marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

         action: replace
         target_label: app_kubernetes_io_version
 {% endhighlight %}
-Notice that prometheus give also the possibility to extract labels and annotations information from kubernetes object that can be used inside metrics.
+Notice that Prometheus give also the possibility to extract labels and annotations information from kubernetes object that can be used inside metrics.

 ## Grafana configuration
-A basic grafana configuration is composed of a datasource and dashboard.
+A basic Grafana configuration is composed of a data source and dashboard.
 It has also a good and quick UI and is possible to create this configuration ex-novo.
-Anyway for this example I decided to define a prepared datasource that read from prometheus endpoint:
+Anyway for this example I decided to define a prepared data source that read from Prometheus endpoint:

 {% highlight yaml %}
 #complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/docker/monitoring/grafana-ds.yaml